 Cost of Filter Replacement

-The cost of replacing two black Berkey filters versus one Alexapure filter is almost the same.
-Berkey is about $10 more.
+The cost of replacing two black Berkey filters versus one Alexapure filter is not equal.
+Berkey is about $45 more.

 Alexapure filters out fluoride without needing an extra filter.

 Finally, there's the price of the system.
 The Alexapure Pro and the Big Berkey are comparable in size, but the Alexapure costs about 25% less than the Berkey.

 If saving money is the biggest issue for you, I would recommend going with Alexapure.
 It's almost as good as Berkey, but it's more affordable.